Mahmood Hayat: Later life

-Hayat trained under Pakistani portrait painter Saeed Akhtar, where he became influenced by his style.
+Hayat trained under Pakistani portrait painter Saeed Akhtar, building on the foundations of academic art to develop a distinctive contemporary representational style that encompasses portraits, landscapes, and fantasy-oriented subjects.

 During this time, he dabbled in other forms of artistic expression such as architectural murals, and became a pioneering figure in Pakistani art video making.
 He also became enamoured by the theory of the golden ratio, and frequently placed it into his work.
 Hayat was faced with challenges from those who questioned if he was pursuing a financially secure career; of this time he said: "I was in a state of denial which made me lose most of my magnificent art works".
 He graduated from the National College of Arts (NCA), and became a lecturer of Furniture Design at the Pakistan Institute of Fashion and Design (PIFD).
 His work Muse of Hope was auctioned off by the Polish auction house Sopocki Dom Aukcyjny.
 In 2013, he converted his home into a private arts studio, where he currently teaches.